AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_DPS_integration/Configuring_Azure_IoT_DPS_integration_extension.md

 You’ve just created your enrollment group.
 The generated Symmetric Key will be used in the next step.

 !!! info
-    On the Enrollment Group Details page you can also select to which hub the enrollment group will be assigned.
+    On the Enrollment Group Details page, you can also select to which hub the enrollment group will be assigned.
 The list of hubs that are connected to this DPS is displayed in the drop-down menu under **Select the IoT hubs this group can be assigned to**.
 To add more hubs to this list, click **Link a new IoT hub** or go to the Linked IoT hubs page from the left pane.

+    You can also define how devices should be assigned to hubs.
+From the **Select how you want to assign devices to hubs** drop-down menu, the following options are available: Lowest latency, Evenly weighted distribution, Static configuration, or Custom.
+For more information, refer to the [official Azure DPS documentation](https://docs.microsoft.com/en-us/azure/iot-dps/how-to-reprovision#configure-the-enrollment-allocation-policy).

 ## Get the credentials